John-McClane/wp-experience-api/readme.txt

 * [Learning Locker](http://learninglocker.net/)

-(well, so far at least, but, as everything with LL, YMMV!)
+(well, so far at least, but, as everything with LL, YMMV!).

 Statements that can be sent are: